Engineering Open House at the University of Illinois is filled with STEM fun for families in Champaign-Urbana

 Most of the exhibits are geared toward elementary school children and older.
 All of them offer free admission.
-Saturday is considered Family Day at EOH, with many schools (and more crowds) attending on Friday.
+Saturday is considered independent attendance day at EOH, with many schools (and more crowds) attending on Friday.
 Like a trip to a theme park or museum, you can break up your visit to Engineering Open House over the course of two days if you wish and still not run out of things to see and do.

 Parking may be tricky in some cases, although on Saturdays most university parking lots are open to the public (read signs closely!).
 Metered parking may be available but could be scarce.
-Free parking is available in the E14 lot on the southwest corner of campus with a free shuttle system running every 15 minutes.
+Free parking is available in the State Farm Center lot on the southwest corner of campus with a free shuttle system running regularly.
 If you find that lot E-14 is full, you can park at lot B-22 at Goodwin Avenue and University Avenue.
-There is a whole page on the Engineering Open House website dedicated to parking information.
+Scroll down on the Engineering Open House website to learn about parking information.

 Engineering Open House

 Where: Exhibits are all over campus.
 Literally.
 The highest concentration are in and around the Bardeen Quad.
 Be sure to bring your walking shoes (and strollers or carriers for little ones).
-Most events will be outdoors (under tents) with specific demonstrations and things planned at specific times.
-Get the visitor’s guide for EOH 2022.
+Events will be indoors and outdoors (under tents, in some cases) with specific demonstrations and things planned at specific times.
+Get the exhibit list for EOH 2023 now.

-Check the visitor’s guide to gauge the appropriateness of each exhibit for your family.
+Check out the exhibit list to gauge the appropriateness of each exhibit for your family.
 There are on-site design challenges that are fun for young children.
 Because there is so much to see spread across the Bardeen quad, your family can study the visitor’s guide and make a game plan before arriving, letting each child pick a few “must see” exhibits.

 Other favorite exhibits we see are happening this year are: